-- Heat a second frying pan over a medium-high heat with more oil.
-While the pan is heating up season the sea bass fillets with salt and pepper.
-Place the sea bass fillets, skin side down, into the pan and cook for 4-5 minutes until the skin is crispy and the flesh is beginning to cook.
+- Heat a second frying pan over a medium-high heat with the remaining oil.
+Whilst the pan is heating up, season the sea bass fillets with salt and pepper.
+Place the sea bass fillets, skin side down, into the pan and cook for 4-5 minutes until the skin is crispy and the flesh begins to cook.

 - Turn the heat down to medium-low before turning the fish over to cook for a further 1-2 minutes.
 It is done when the flesh is completely opaque.